 During simulation all events can be executed at the same time.
 The reason for this is that there are no rules defined in the process.

-Use Path History to identify diversity of scenarios
+Use Path History to identify diversity of flows

-Path History can be used to analyze the diversity of a set of scenarios.
-These scenarios can be created on design time by users or at run time by importing the process into a DCR complicant system which will generate a DCR XML Log that can be analysed.
+Path History can be used to analyze the diversity of a set of flows.
+These flows can be created on design time by users or at run time by importing the process into a DCR complicant system which will generate a DCR XML Log that can be analysed.

 Consideration – get admission card before contract is accepted